 Timber flooring has very wide appeal and comes in a variety of looks and styles.
 You can choose between structural solid plank floorboards that slot together, parquetry designs, and floating floors that can be overlaid on pre-existing solid floors.

 Timber flooring is very durable, comfortable, low-allergenic and easy to care for.
 But it is not entirely 'lay and forget'.
-You need to strip and sand high traffic areas every three to four years – not just to keep it looking good, but also to maintain its moisture resistance to prevent warping and other problems.
+You need to buff and re-coat high traffic areas every three to four years – not just to keep it looking good, but also to maintain its moisture resistance to prevent warping and other problems.
+However the downside is that if you get a very heavy scratch, you'll need to sand back and re-coat the entire area the scratch is in - a lot more expensive.

 Well-sealed timber will resist spills, stains and chemicals, but if left unsealed it can stain, dent and scratch easily – not very practical for homes.